 Screenshots are handy.
 You can use them to show your grandparent how to use a new app.
 You can use them to send a shot of that strange error message to your company’s IT department.
 You can use them to capture tweets — yours or someone else’s — before they disappear down the deletion black hole.

 If you’re using an iPhone, you’ll find that taking a screenshot is a very simple operation.
-The process differs slightly, depending on whether you’re using a recent-model iPhone or an older one with a Home button (such as an iPhone SE, iPhone 8, or other older model) or an iPhone without a home button (such as an iPhone XR, iPhone 11, or iPhone 12 series model).
+The process differs slightly depending on whether you’re using a recent-model iPhone or an older one with a Home button (such as an iPhone SE or an iPhone 8).

-- If your iPhone doesn’t have a Home button, press the side button and the volume-up button simultaneously
+- If you’re using a recent iPhone without a Home button, press the side button and the volume-up button simultaneously.

 - Tap on the image to make it larger.
 Icons in the upper-right corner let you delete it or share it.
 There will also be editing tools below that will let you add highlights or mark it up.
-Click on the plus sign in the lower-right corner and you can add text, a signature, arrows, or various shapes.
+Click on the plus sign in the lower-right corner, and you can add text, a signature, arrows, or various shapes.
 If you’ve taken more than a single screenshot, you can edit each individually.

-- When you’re finished, tap “Done” in the upper-left corner.
+- When you’re finished, tap Done in the upper-left corner.
 You can save the image to Photos, Files, or a Quick Note; you can also copy and delete or just delete all the screenshots.

-Update April 27th, 2021, 1:30PM ET: This article was originally published on July 27th, 2020, and it has been updated to add information about taking a screenshot on an iPhone with a Home button and to update information about the image editor.
+Update May 2nd, 2023, 3:30PM ET: This article was originally published on July 27th, 2020, and it has since been updated to add information about taking a screenshot on an iPhone with a Home button and to update information about the image editor.